woctezuma/deep-learning-resources/README.md

 ## Books

+-   [[PDF][pdlt-book-pdf]] [Dan Roberts & Sho Yaida.
+The Principles of Deep Learning Theory.
+2021][pdlt-book-html]

+>   "The Principles of Deep Learning Theory: An Effective Theory Approach to Understanding Neural Networks" is a collaboration between Sho Yaida of Facebook AI Research, Dan Roberts of MIT and Salesforce, and Boris Hanin at Princeton.
+At a fundamental level, the book provides a theoretical framework for understanding DNNs from first principles.
+This book will be published by Cambridge University Press in early 2022 and the manuscript is now publicly available.

 -   [[PDF][bach-book-pdf]] [Francis Bach.
 Learning Theory from First Principles.
 2021][bach-book-html]

 >   This draft textbook is extracted from lecture notes from a class taught online during Fall 2020, with an extra pass during Spring 2021.